How to solve the most common issues with Briefer deployments.

 to reject unauthorized (self-signed) SSL certificates.POSTGRES_SSL_CA

-: (optional): The path to the CA certificate file to validate the server certificate.
+: (optional): The path to the CA certificate file to validate the server certificate.values.yaml

 file as api.env.postgresSslDisabled